November 28 ~ Beautiful All Around Me

 ~ Navajo Night Chant

-The Navajo, known as Dineh ("The People"), are the second largest Indian tribe in the United States.
-Their 16 million acre reservation includes parts of Arizona, New Mexico, and Utah.
+Watercolor painting inspired by the Navajo Night Chant, full of radiant light The Navajo, known as the Diné (“The People”), are the second-largest Native tribe in the United States.
+Their homeland covers parts of Arizona, New Mexico, and Utah, a place where story, ceremony, and life rest on harmony.

-"Before me peaceful, behind me peaceful, under me peaceful, over me peaceful, all around me peaceful," echoed a Navajo Proverb with radiant joy.
+“Before me peaceful, behind me peaceful, under me peaceful, over me peaceful, all around me peaceful,” echoes a Navajo proverb shaped by joy.
+The Night Chant, one of the most sacred Diné ceremonies, honors this harmony.

 As she holds it in her hands, it starts upward.”